EarlyClues/WelcomeNewHire/new_hire.md

 Early Clues expects every employee to adhere to the highest beliefs.

-The Company reserves the right to discipline or discharge any employee for violating any company policy, or for fun.
+The Company reserves the right to discipline or discharge any employee for violating any company policy, or just for fun.
 The following list is intended to give you notice of our expectations and standards.
-However, it does not include every type of unacceptable behavior that can or will result in disciplinary action.
-Be aware that Early Clues retains the discretion to determine the nature and extent of any discipline based upon the circumstances of each individual case.
+However, it does not include every type of unacceptable behavior that can or will result in disciplinary action, as they are many and evolving.
+Be aware too that Early Clues retains the discretion to determine the nature and extent of any discipline based upon the circumstances of each individual case.

 _Employees may be disciplined or terminated for poor job performance, including, but not limited to the following:_

 - Depression, malaise, distraction
 - Repeated excuses
-- Failing to follow
+- Failing to "buck up"

 _Employees may also be disciplined or terminated for misconduct, including, but not limited to the following:_

-- Falsifying twice-daily happiness report s
+- Falsifying twice-daily happiness reports
 - Failing to record illegal thoughts and report them to the proper authorities
 - Insubordination or other refusal to perform at minstrel parties
 - Disorderly conduct, fighting or other acts of violence
 - Violating conflict of interest rules
-- Presenting a threat to the Company or its employees in any way.
+- Presenting a threat to the Company or its employees in any way

 ## Dating In the Work Place